moritzmadern/BulkRNAseqAnalysis_from_countMatrix/README.md

 - **DemoDataset_countMatrix.tsv** : This file serves as a demo dataset.
 The parameters in bulkRNAseq_Script.Rmd are already set to support this dataset.

-- **DemoDataset_analysisReport.pdf** : The analysis report that is generated when running bulkRNAseq_Script.Rmd on the demo dataset (here as pdf instead of html for GitHub, but otherwise html is recommended for obtaining interactive plotly figures).
+- **DemoDataset_analysisReport.html** : The analysis report that is generated when running bulkRNAseq_Script.Rmd on the demo dataset.
 Provides a good overview of what the script can do.